BEETA BAGHOOLIZADEH

 Picture

-“The Myths of Haji Firuz: the Racist Contours of the Iranian Minstrel,” Lateral, Journal of the Cultural Studies Association.
+“The Myths of Haji Firuz: the Racist Contours of the Iranian Minstrel,” Lateral, Journal of the Cultural Studies Association, (Spring 2021) Issue 10.1.

 ترجمه به زبان فارسی : "افسانه های حاجی فیروز: نمودهای نژادپرستانه ی تخت حوضی ایرانی"، لترال، ژورنال موسسهی فرهنگ شناسی